ShivanshMisra/ShivanshMisra/why-are-there-so-many-files-here.md

 # The files ...
-So right now, there are 2 files `kali-windowdecorations.tar.gz` and `flatpak-fonts-setup.sh` in here.
+So right now, there are 2 files `kali-windowdecorations.tar` and `flatpak-fonts-setup.sh` in here.
 - The first one is just a (Kde Plasma) Window decoration theme I extracted from Kali Linux.
-(It is compressed as a .tar.gz)
+(It is compressed as a .tar)
 - The second file is just a script to setup flatpak<->system font integration!
 (It does contain usage Instructions)

 # Why are they here!?